 Additional Earlscliffe residents

-Since the 1970s their have been many additional people who lived at Earlscliffe or the adjacent cottage/mews.
+Since the 1970s their have been many additional people who rented and lived at Earlscliffe or the adjacent cottage/mews.
 The following is a list of a few of them:

 However, the main reason they chose that name was that it is an anagram of Earlscliffe!